UPDATED: Feb 12, 2021

 Generally, topic weights are also said to remain similar to what they were.
 However, as of the Dec 2020 exam, level 1 CFA exam topic weights are given in ranges, which is a totally new thing.
 You can see here how level 1 topic weights changed over the last years.

-Also, our Analyst Guide has already been updated for Dec 2020 exams.
-It offers shortcut ways of handling CFA exam study content to both level 1 and level 2 candidates.
+Analyst Guide is a study platform powered by Soleadea and offering shortcut ways of handling CFA exam study content to both level 1 and level 2 candidates.
 You will find there some printable and handy e-books and flashcards dedicated to concrete areas of your CFA exam curriculum, e.g. formulas, definitions or accounting standards.
-Great for revision!

 To level 1 candidates, we particularly recommend the Must-Understand CFA Exam Relations e-Book containing some relevant level 1 relations delivered in an interesting form.
 Instead of a boring list of almost 200 relations – you'll find sentences to fill in and questions to answer, e.g.: